dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 The `None` parameter causes compatibility problems with clients that implemented the prior [2016 draft standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07) (for example, iOS 12).
 See [Supporting older browsers](#sob) in this document.

-Each ASP.NET Core component that emits cookies needs to decide if SameSite is appropriate.
+Each ASP.NET component that emits cookies needs to decide if SameSite is appropriate.

 ## API usage with SameSite